Sudiptobanerjee123/CS-430-Union-Find-/Readme.md

 ### 1. Union-Find

-The Union-Find data structure is used to maintain a collection of disjoint (non-overlapping) sets.
-It supports two main operations:
+The Union-Find data structure is utilized to manage a collection of disjoint (non-overlapping) sets.
+It supports two principal operations:

-- **Union(x, y)**: Merge the sets containing elements `x` and `y` into a single set.
+- **Union(x, y)**: Merges the sets containing elements `x` and `y` into a single set.
-- **Find(x)**: Determine the representative element (root) of the set that contains `x`.
+- **Find(x)**: Identifies the representative element (root) of the set that includes `x`.

-This implementation uses the **Union by Rank** heuristic, which aims to keep the tree as flat as possible by attaching the smaller tree (by rank) to the root of the larger tree during a union operation.
-The rank of a node is an upper bound on the height of the node in the tree.
+This implementation employs the **Union by Rank** heuristic, which aims to maintain the tree as flat as possible by attaching the smaller tree (by rank) to the root of the larger tree during a union operation.
+The rank of a node provides an upper bound on the height of the node within the tree.

 #### Implementation Details

-- The `UnionFind` class is implemented in the `union_find.py` file.
-- The `__init__` method initializes the data structure with `size` elements, where each element is initially its own root with rank 0.
+- The `UnionFind` function initializes with `size` elements, each element initially being its own root with a rank of 0.
-- The `find` method follows the parent pointers until it reaches the root of the set containing the given element.
+- The `find_root` function traces the parent pointers until it finds the root of the set containing the specified element, without path compression.
-- The `union` method first finds the roots of the sets containing `x` and `y` using the `find` method.
-If the roots are different, it merges the sets by attaching the smaller ranked tree to the root of the larger ranked tree.
-If the ranks are equal, it arbitrarily chooses one root as the parent and increments its rank.
+- The `union_rank` function first determines the roots of the sets containing `x` and `y`.
+If the roots differ, the sets are merged by attaching the root of the smaller ranked tree to the root of the higher ranked tree.
+If the ranks are equal, one root is arbitrarily chosen as the parent, and its rank is incremented.

 ### 2. Union-Find with Path Compression

-The Union-Find with Path Compression algorithm is an optimization of the basic Union-Find algorithm.
-It includes path compression, which flattens the tree during the `find` operation by directly linking each visited node to the root of the set.
+The Union-Find with Path Compression algorithm enhances the basic Union-Find algorithm by incorporating path compression, which flattens the tree structure during the `find` operation, making subsequent operations faster.

 #### Implementation Details

-- The `UnionFindWithPathCompression` class is implemented in the `union_find_PC.py` file and inherits from the `UnionFind` class.
+- The `UnionFindWithPathCompression` function is similar to the basic Union-Find but includes path compression during the find operation.
-- The `find` method is overridden to include path compression.
-It first finds the root of the set using the standard `find` algorithm.
-Then, while traversing back up the path, it directly links each visited node to the root, effectively flattening the tree.
+- The `find_root` function is optimized with path compression, whereby it compresses the path by setting the parent of each visited node directly to the root, effectively flattening the tree during the traversal.
-- The `union` method is inherited from the `UnionFind` class and performs the union operation using the Union by Rank heuristic.
+- The `union_rank` function is the same as in the basic Union-Find and uses the Union by Rank heuristic to merge sets.

 ## Main function

 The project includes a `main.py` file that serves as the entry point for executing the algorithms.
 It reads input from a file, processes the operations, and writes the output to another file.

+## Plot Performance Analysis

+The `plot_operations.py` file contains code to analyze the performance of the Union-Find with Path Compression algorithm for multiple inputs.
+It measures the time taken for operations from input files and plots the results.

-## Run the Program
+## Run the Program (Union_find)

 To run the program, use the following command: